Berry-licious Overnight Oats

 - Add the rest of the ingredients to the bowl and stir.

-- Divide evenly into two wide mouth glass jars (or 3 jam-sized jars) and set in the fridge overnight.
+- Divide evenly into two wide mouth glass jars and set in the fridge overnight.

 - Simply grab and go in the morning OR add toppings of your choice prior to serving (see note below).

 - Many recipes use fresh fruit, and while that is tasty when fruit is in season, I typically use frozen berries for my overnight oats.
-In case you didn’t know, frozen berries are very high in nutrients (more so than the cardboard strawberries shipped in from California or Mexico in the winter here in Canada), and cost less than fresh fruit.
+Frozen berries are very high in nutrients and cost less than fresh fruit.
 I used frozen raspberries in this batch but you can use any fruit or combinations of fruit that you like.

 Take it one bite at a time,